 They are taken down.
 I have had two of my reviews taken down.
 The one before the one posted on the 29th was taken down.
 I wrote 2 reviews that day and added they will take down the review after I noticed that my previous review was taken down.
 The school should be ashamed of themselves for taking down reviews that show their school in a not so nice light.
 I am speaking the truth.

 Multicultural Learning Center is a charter middle school in Los Angeles.
-The principal of Multicultural Learning Center is Toby Bornstein, who can be contacted at email@example.com.
-332 students go to Multicultural Learning Center and are mostly Unspecified; Hispanic; and Black, non-Hispanic.
-39% of the Multicultural Learning Center students are "limited in English proficiency."
+The principal of Multicultural Learning Center is Toby Bornstein and can be contacted at firstname.lastname@example.org.
+332 students go to Multicultural Learning Center and identify mostly as Unspecified; Hispanic; and Black, non-Hispanic.
+39% of the Multicultural Learning Center students have "limited English proficiency."
 58% of the 332 students here have subsidized lunches.
 The ratio of students to teachers at Multicultural Learning Center is 18:1.
 John A. Sutter Middle School is one of the nearest middle schools.